 - Erosions in at least 2 interphalangeal joints of which one must be a distal interphalangeal joint

-- Absence of personal and family history for psoriatic arthritis
+- The absence of personal and family history of psoriatic arthritis

-- Absence of history of Gout and Chondrocalcinosis affecting hands
+- The absence of the history of Gout and Chondrocalcinosis affecting hands

 - Presence of central subchondral erosions

 - Normal (or near normal) erythrocyte sedimentation rate